DETAILED ACTION

 Thus, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to incorporate the groups of PDSCH teachings of GE into the invention of Liu in order to provide an effective multi-site scheduling based on multiple DCI scheme which supports two or more network devices to schedule their respective PDSCHs for terminal devices through their respective DCIs for data transmission (GE: Page 2, paragraph 6).

-Regarding claim 26, Liu in view of GE teaches the apparatus of claim 24, wherein the HARQ-ACK codebook includes the HARQ-ACK feedback for a DCI format indicating a release of a semi-persistent scheduling (SPS) PDSCH for a multicast transmission (Liu: ¶ 82, ¶ 203; wherein the DCI format used for activation or deactivation of semi-persistent scheduling may include a first field indicating information indicating the HARQ-ACK codebook.
+Regarding claim 26, Liu in view of GE and Karaki teaches the base station of claim 24, wherein the HARQ-ACK codebook includes the HARQ-ACK feedback for a DCI format indicating a release of a semi-persistent scheduling (SPS) PDSCH for a multicast transmission (Liu: ¶ 82, ¶ 203; wherein the DCI format used for activation or deactivation of semi-persistent scheduling may include a first field indicating information indicating the HARQ-ACK codebook.
 The terminal apparatus 1 may associate the HARQ-ACK for the SPS PDSCH or the SPS PDSCH release scheduled using the DCI format with the HARQ-ACK codebook indicated in the first field, and wherein in the PDSCH, the RRC signaling transmitted from the base station apparatus may be signaling common to multiple terminal apparatuses in a cell (i.e., a multicast transmission)).

 Claims 2 – 4, 16 – 18, and 25 are rejected under 35 U.S.C.
-103 as being unpatentable over Liu et al., and GE et al., as applied to claims 1, 15, and 24 above, and further in view of Yoshioka et al. [US 20240313927 A1] hereinafter Yoshioka.
+103 as being unpatentable over Liu et al., GE et al., and Karaki et al., as applied to claims 1, 15, and 24 above, and further in view of Yoshioka et al. [US 20240313927 A1] hereinafter Yoshioka.

-Liu in view of GE does not explicitly disclose wherein the first RNTI is configured for a group of UEs including the UE and the second RNTI is configured specifically for the UE.
+Liu in view of GE and Karaki does not explicitly disclose wherein the first RNTI is configured for a group of UEs including the UE and the second RNTI is configured specifically for the UE.

 Referring to thew invention of Yoshioka, Yoshioka teaches that a first RNTI is configured for a group of UEs including the UE and a second RNTI is configured specifically for the UE (Yoshioka: Fig. 2, ¶ 64 – 65; wherein PTM transmission scheme 2 uses a UE-specific PDCCH for a plurality of RRC connected UEs in the same MBS group in order to schedule a group-common PDSCH and that the UE-specific PDCCH has a CRC scrambled by a UE-specific RNTI (for example, C-RNTI) (i.e., the UE-specific PDCCH/PDSCH can be identified by a target UE, but another UE in the same MBS group fails to identify the UE-specific PDCCH/PDSCH), and the group-common PDSCH is scrambled by using the group-common RNTI (FIG. 2) (i.e., the group-common PDCCH/PDSCH are transmitted in the same time/frequency resource, and can be identified by all UEs in the same MBS group).
 Therefore, Yoshioka teaches that wherein the first RNTI (Yoshioka: ¶ 64;group-common RNTI) is configured for a group of UEs including the UE and the second RNTI (Yoshioka: ¶ 64; C-RNTI) is configured specifically for the UE).